bhartiy/learnsellacious/pages/36.marketplace/store-page/docs.md

 Store page is a page dedicated to individual seller.
 This page provides all information about a particular seller like seller logo, store name, store address, seller's coupon/discount, store rating/reviews, store timing, store products and many more.
 In this chapter we will learn how to configure your store page.

-**1. Store Logo:** Store logo is an image to represt the store.
-Store logo can be added from Seller in sellacious backend.
+**1. Store Logo:** Store logo is an image to represent the store.
+Store logo can be added from Seller profile in sellacious backend.
 Once uploaded the Store Logo will show on store page.

 ![](Screenshot%202020-05-26%20at%202.59.32%20PM.png)
 ![](Screenshot%202020-05-26%20at%203.10.44%20PM.png)